Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Radio interferometry

 where $S(x,y)$ is the image of the radio sky, $V(u,v)$ is the sampled visibility space, $x,y$ are angles in tangent plane relative to the pointing direction in the E-W and N-S directions, and $u,v$ are spatial frequencies in E-W and N-S directions.
 We note that this is a simplification: the sky is a sphere, not a tangent plane.

 By applying the inverse Fourier transformation to the data, one can reconstruct the image of the radio sky.
-First, the visibility measurements are resampled onto a regular grid $V \in \mathbb{C}^{N\times N}$~\citep{idg2018}.
-Then, the discrete sky image represented by matrix $S^D \in \mathbb{R}^{N\times N}$ can be reconstructed with the 2D discrete Fourier transform:
+First, the visibility measurements are resampled onto a regular grid $V \in \mathbb{C}^{N\times N}$ using a gridding algorithm~\citep{cornwell1981,cornwell1992} such as IDG~\citep{idg2018}.
+Then, the 2D discrete Fourier transform can be used to reconstruct the the matrix $S^D \in \mathbb{R}^{N\times N}$:

-where $l,m$ and $j,k$ index the $x,y$ and $u,v$ coordinates, respectively.
-Because visibility space is incompletely sampled by discrete antenna pairs, artifacts known as the ``dirty beam'' will appear in the reconstructed image $S^D$, which is also known as the ``dirty image''.
+where $l,m$ and $j,k$ index the $x,y$ and $u,v$ coordinates, respectively, and $b_{jk} = \sum_\alpha \delta(j-j_\alpha,k-k_\alpha)$ is the visibility sampling function defined by the instrument geometry.
+The true sky model $S$ can be written as $S = B * S^D$, where $B$ is the point-spread function (or ``dirty beam'') of the instrument and defined as the Fourier transform of $b$.
+The true sky model $S^D$ must then be constructed by recursively deconvolving the dirty beam from the ``dirty image'' $S^D$ with a process like such as the CLEAN algorithm~\citep{clean1974}.